ruffner/rc-truck/README.md

 # rc-truck
-ATTiny84 and 85 based remote control truck mod with ADXL362 for steering
+ATTiny84 and 85 based remote control truck mod with ADXL362 for steering.
+Originally written in 2014